rccordell/feeling-responsive/pages/policies.md

 -----

-# Participation
+# Class Engagement

-This course relies on active, engaged participation in class activities and discussions.
+This experiential course requires active engagement in class activities and discussions.
 There will be few lectures and we will not be building toward an exam.
-Instead, we will work together to build our facilities for thinking critically literature, new media, and technology.
-You should come to every class having read all of the required reading, watched the required videos, played the required games, and so forth.
+Instead, we will work together to build our facilities for thinking critically about literature, new media, and technology.
+You should come to every class having read all of the required reading, watched the required videos, browsed the suggested resources, and so forth.
 You should enter the classroom prepared to discuss these materials with colleagues and complete both individual and group [in-class assignments](http://f17rwda.ryancordell.org/assignments/in-class).

+## Participation

 I will not explicitly grade participation in this course (i.e. “participation = 20% of final grade”), but I will take account of your reading and course engagement through our in-class work, discussions, and related activities.
-In-class work will regularly be graded, while other contributions can influence that grade (see "Participation Bonus" below).
+[In-class work](http://s18tot.ryancordell.org/assignments/inclasswork/) will regularly be graded, while other contributions can influence that grade.
 There are many ways to participate in a college class.
 Just a few of the most valuable contributions are:

 1. Raising ideas from our assigned materials for class discussion, including directing our attention to specific moments you found evocative, inspiring, infuriating, or otherwise salient;
 2. Asking questions about materials or ideas you found puzzling or difficult (I cannot overstate how valuable good questions are to a thriving class, and how desperately I wish more students were courageous in asking them);